 By 1901 James aged 60 and Jessie aged 53 were alone in the school house in Stratton.
 In 1905 James Arthur died in Stratton aged 65.
 Jessie died in 1920 aged 71.

 John and Evelyn Ovens.
 We have been told that John Ovens and his wife lived in this house in the early 1950s.
 The electoral register of 1950 shows that John Thomas Ovens lived in Castle Street.
-We believe that they must have rented the house from George Hall’s widow.
+We believe that they could have rented the house from George Hall’s widow.

 We recommend that for full details of John Ovens you contact Thornbury Museum.
-There is a booklet on sale there for £5 called “Reflections of World War II Experiences; One man’s reflections of life as a prisoner of was of the Japanese, 1942-1945” by John Ovens of Rangeworthy.
+There is a booklet on sale there for £5 called “Reflections of World War II Experiences; One man’s reflections of life as a prisoner of war of the Japanese, 1942-1945” by John Ovens of Rangeworthy.

-The Free BMD website appears to indicate that John Thomas Ovens was born in Thornbury in 1921.
+The Free BMD website appears to indicate that John Thomas Ovens was born in the Thornbury District in 1921.
 We believe he was the son of Gilbert Ovens who married Bessie Simmonds in the Thornbury District in 1920.
 The family lived in New Road in Rangeworthy near Thornbury.

 John began his career in 1938 as a junior clerk in the Health Department of Thornbury Rural District Council.
 When the War broke out he volunteered to join the RAF aged 18 in 1940.
 He embarked for the Far East on 8th December 1941.
 He was taken prisoner by the Japanese in Java in 1942.
 He was a prisoner of the Japanese throughout the war and returned home in December 1945.
 Before he enlisted he weighed 13 stone 5lbs.
 By 1943 he weighed 6 stone 7lbs.
 He was presented with a certificate of gratitude from the people of Rangeworthy for the sacrifices he endured during the war.